 The TNG50 simulation is the highest-resolution run of the IllustrisTNG project \citep{2018MNRAS.480.5113M, 2018MNRAS.477.1206N, 2018MNRAS.475..624N, 2018MNRAS.475..648P, 2018MNRAS.475..676S}.
 It is designed to model galaxy formation within a full cosmological context \citep{2019MNRAS.490.3234N, 2019MNRAS.490.3196P}.
 The simulation builds upon and substantially improves its predecessor, the original Illustris simulation \citep{2014MNRAS.444.1518V}, through key advancements including the inclusion of magnetohydrodynamics and a comprehensively revised model for feedback from stars and AGN \citep{2017MNRAS.465.3291W, 2018MNRAS.473.4077P}.
 These improvements, implemented in the moving-mesh code \textsc{AREPO} \citep{2010MNRAS.401..791S}, enable TNG50 to produce a galaxy population in better agreement with a range of observations \citep[e.g.,][]{2019MNRAS.490.3234N}.

 The simulation tracks structure formation in a periodic volume with a comoving side length of approximately 51.7\,Mpc.
-The high resolution is reflected by in the mass resolution of $8.5 \times 10^{4}\,M_\odot$ for baryonic particles and $4\times10^5\,M_\odot$ for dark matter particles.
+The high resolution is reflected in the mass resolution of $8.5 \times 10^{4}\,M_\odot$ for baryonic particles and $4\times10^5\,M_\odot$ for dark matter particles.
 The spatial resolution of the gas is determined by an adaptive mesh that can refine cells down to scales of several tens of parsecs.
-At $z=0$, the gravitational softening lengths are 0.29 kpc and 0.74 kpc (proper) for stellar and dark matter particles, respectively.
+At $z=0$, the gravitational softening lengths are 0.29\,kpc and 0.74\,kpc (proper) for stellar and dark matter particles, respectively.

 For our study, a crucial aspect is that the TNG model self-consistently includes the cosmological accretion of gas and the coupled effects of stellar and AGN feedback.
-AGN feedback operates in two distinct modes: a thermally dominated ``quasar mode" at high accretion rates, and a kinetically dominated ``radio mode" at low accretion rates \citep{2017MNRAS.465.3291W}.
-The kinetic “radio mode” is active at late times when the black hole accretion rate drops sufficiently.
-In this mode, AGN feedback operates through collimated jets that inject momentum into the surrounding gas.
-These jets inflate buoyant bubbles that can displace central hot gas to larger radii, thereby reducing the central gas density and suppressing radiative cooling.
+AGN feedback operates in two distinct modes: a thermally dominated ``quasar mode'' at high accretion rates, and a kinetically dominated ``radio mode'' at low accretion rates \citep{2017MNRAS.465.3291W}.
+The kinetic ``radio mode'' is active at late times when the black hole accretion rate drops sufficiently.
+In this mode, AGN feedback injects energy and momentum into the surrounding gas, driving outflows that can displace central hot gas to larger radii, thereby reducing the central gas density and suppressing radiative cooling.
 This mechanism is intended to help maintain an extended, diffuse corona.